brandonvas97/flask_angular_api/README.md

 http://localhost:5000/apidocs/

 # Pytest
-You can execute all the integration tests with pytest using the command in other terminal:
+You can execute all the integration tests with pytest using this command in other terminal:

 docker exec -it backend pytest /app/test_api.py

 # Postman collection
-With the postman collection named: Book-api.postman_collection.json, you can use the endpoints and it includes regression tests for all the endpoints
+With the postman collection named: Book-api.postman_collection.json, you can use the endpoints, and it includes regression tests for all the endpoints